sudhanshu2900/pack-express-product-microservice/README.md

 # Pack Express Product Microservice

-Pack Express User Authentication Microservice is a Spring Boot application designed to handle user authentication functionalities for the Pack Express package delivery service.
+Pack Express Product Microservice is a Spring Boot application designed to handle product management functionalities for the Pack Express package delivery service.

 ## Table of Contents